 - During the period when Google tested longer descriptions, different results showed different lengths – some pages retained the original, shorter descriptions, while others featured descriptions that were as long as 330 characters – as can be seen in the below screenshot:

-- Yes, you should include your KW in the meta description as well – it’s important!
+- Yes, you should include your keyword in the meta description as well – it’s important!
 This serves as another way to tell users they’ve found the information they were looking for – and obviously more informative than the meta title, mind you:

 3. MAKE ME CLICK

-- Make the copy count – tell visitors what the page is about, without revealing all of your secrets right away.
-Think of something that is easy to read as well as compelling.
+- Make the copy count – tell visitors what the page is about, without revealing all of your secrets right away; think of something that is easy to read as well as compelling.

 In fact, they are important enough to be the main titles on a page – so much so, that it is SEO best practice to make sure your page has an H1 header (your main title) as high on your page as possible, and several H2 headers to follow.